On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles: Basic Definitions and Fundamentals

 \subsection{Voters, alternatives, and preference orders}

 Let $\vvv\coloneqq \{1,2,\ldots, n\}$ be a set of voters.
-Since we are concerned with voters that have preferences over themselves, $\vvv$~also denotes the set of alternatives.
-A \emph{preference order}~$\pref$ over $\vvv$ is a strict linear order over~$\vvv$, that is, a binary relation which is total, antisymmetric, and transitive.
+Since we are concerned with voters that have preferences over themselves, $\vvv$~also plays the role of the set of alternatives.
+A \emph{preference order}~$\pref$ on $\vvv$ is a strict linear order on~$\vvv$, that is, a binary relation on~$\vvv$ which is total, antisymmetric, and transitive.
 Sometimes, we use the letters~$a,b,c,\ldots$ instead of the numbers~$1,2,\ldots$ to emphasize that we are considering the alternatives instead of the voters.
 Given two disjoint subsets of alternatives~$A$ and $B$, we use the notation~$A\pref B$ to express that a voter has a preference order~$\pref$ such that for each $a\in A$ and for each $b\in B$ it holds that $a\pref b$.
 We simplify $A\pref B$ to $a\pref B$ if $A=\{a\}$ and $A\pref B$ to $A\pref b$ if $B=\{b\}$.